 The personal information obtained from badge scanning will be used for access control, security and analysing visitor traffic with a view to improving the event experience for visitors and others.

-Where we are hosting and managing a virtual exhibition or event, Informa (and any third party platform provider acting on our behalf) will use your personal information provided during the registration process to host and manage this digital event; and also for analyzing visitor interactions and traffic with a view to improving the event experience for visitors and provide you with a personalized experience.
+Where we are hosting and managing a virtual exhibition, webinar or event, Lloyd's List Intelligence (and any third-party platform provider acting on our behalf) will use your personal information provided during the registration process to host and manage this digital event; and also for analysing visitor interactions and traffic with a view to improving the event experience for visitors and provide you with a personalised experience.

 When you enter virtual spaces, zones or rooms such as an exhibition booth, your personal information may be shared with the sponsor and exhibitor to allow them to engage with you subject to the attendee privacy notice you may have been provided during the registration and login process.

 If you publish work with us, your personal information, including the personal information of any named representative or beneficiary, is used in connection with the dissemination and promotion of your published work, and fulfilment of any contractual obligations, as is necessary for the purposes of our legitimate interests as a commercial organisation.
 Your name and affiliation will be published as part of authored work.
 Personal information is also used to handle payments or for other purposes, as is necessary to perform the contract entered into with us.

 In addition, we sometimes take photos and videos at events associated with your published work.
 Where photos and videos are taken at our events that feature you as an author, we may use those photos and videos for promotional purposes.